zaphosting/docs/en/mta_becomeadmin.md

 login USERNAME PASSWORD
 ```

-Now you have your administrator privileges and can manage your server as you wish!
+Now you have your administrator privileges and you can manage your server as you wish!